torano111/GameplayAbilitySystemExtension/README.md

 The project is developed with Unreal Engine 5.4

 # Content
-Plugins/GameplayAbilitySystemExtension: Core elements in this project.
+`Plugins/GameplayAbilitySystemExtension`: Core elements in this project.
 Copy this and dependencies to your project.

-Plugins/ModularGameplayActors: GameplayAbilitySystemExtension plugin depends on this.
+`Plugins/ModularGameplayActors`: GameplayAbilitySystemExtension plugin depends on this.

-Other content like Source/ and Content/: Example and test content.
+`Other content like Source/ and Content/`: Example and test content.
 You don't need these unless you want to see examples.

 # Features
 - **single-player projects only**: For multiplayer projects, why don't you just use Lyra?